min2ha/ukwa-site/content/target/81363/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: NO DEAL FEAR German and Spanish businesses warn that a No Deal would cause a ‘massive crisis’ across Europe

 Panicked German and Spanish businesses heaped pressure on Brussels to compromise after warning a no deal Brexit would spark a “massive crisis” across Europe.
 Industry chiefs in Berlin and Madrid called for a breakthrough within two weeks as capitals got the jitters over the economic impact of a crash out.